 In other words, the attack vector used for Windows 2000 (by using WebDAV running on IIS 5.0) wouldn't work on XP or NT 4.0.
 In both cases, IIS isn't installed by default.
-Also, NT 4.0 doesn't support
+Also, NT 4.0 doesn't support WebDAV, the advisory said.

 Microsoft also announced some new patches this week, including a cumulative patch that includes the functionality of all security patches released for IIS 4.0 since Windows NT 4.0 Service Pack 6a, as well as all security patches released for IIS 5.0 since Windows 2000 Service Pack 2 and IIS 5.1.

 Redmond also announced a "moderate" risk vulnerability in Microsoft Windows Media Services.
 The utility is a feature of Microsoft Windows 2000 Server, Advanced Server and Datacenter Server.
 It can also be used with NT 4.0.
 The flaw could allow attackers to send special requests to IIS servers that would stop their ability to respond to Internet requests.